-It later transitioned into a non-profit organization to be registered in 2001 with Non-Governmental Organizations Co-ordination Board
+It later transitioned into a non-profit organization and was registered in 2001 with Non-Governmental Organizations Co-ordination Board.

 We focus on land and natural resources rights, good governance and institutional capacity, community identity and participation as well as gender and youth empowerment

 Currently, our head office is in Nakuru town, Nakuru County but our presence is felt beyond the county.
 We work in six other counties namely Narok, Baringo, Uasin Gishu, Nandi, Kericho and Bungoma

 We strive towards liberating and changing lives of not only the Ogiek community but also the indigenous ethnic minorities and marginalized communities in Kenya.